 What we did

 TTP proposed its TouchSpray technology as the core of a new approach.
 TouchSpray uses ultrasonic vibration of a perforated membrane to create liquid droplets.
 Fully controllable, low power and determinate, TouchSpray is ideally suited to creating a defined output of fog-sized droplets.

 TTP first developed an analytical model of MEG behaviour in a gas main.
-The model showed that MEG droplets could travel over 100m down the main before evaporating.
-A range of droplet sizes, main geometries, conditions and flow velocities were considered with the aim of achieving higher average MEG vapour saturation levels, but without the formation MEG puddles.
+The model showed that MEG droplets could travel over 100m along the main before evaporating.
+A range of droplet sizes, main geometries, conditions and flow velocities were considered with the aim of achieving higher average MEG vapour saturation levels, but without the formation of MEG puddles.

-With the optimum droplet size selected, TTP embarked on developing a new gas conditioning product meeting Cadent’s requirements in terms of performance, cost of installation and operating power.
+With the optimum droplet size selected, TTP embarked on developing a new gas conditioning product, meeting Cadent’s requirements in terms of performance, cost of installation and operating power.
 Remote monitoring and control of the units was achieved with Cumulocity’s IoT Platform.

 The gas conditioning units were tested and certified as ready for trial use on the UK gas network by TTP and delivered to Cadent in 2018.
 Higher average MEG vapour saturation is expected to lead to better yarn seals in pipe joints and thereby to less leakage from the natural gas distribution network.